spgilm/COMP490HW1s1gilmore/readme.md

-#About:
+# About:
-This function was developed in Python 3.8
+This function was developed in Python 3.8 by Sean Gilmore (s1gilmore)

 ## calculate_total
 The calculate_total function takes two arguments:<br>